 A client design review is a meeting where the team presents the product design to the client.
 It’s often done as a digital design review, especially when teams and clients are in different locations.

 The discussion usually focuses on how the design will work for end users.
 The team explains their choices and shows how the design solves the client’s problems.
+They also take time to evaluate the design based on usability, performance, and the client’s goals.

 By the end of the review, both the client and the team should feel confident about the direction.
 Everyone leaves with clear action items and a better understanding of what comes next.